samersultan/csgo/readme.md

 ---

 The following is my custom configuration for Counter Strike Global Offensive, having spent a considerable amount of time researching and compiling what I have found to be the best settings.
+I typically update this configuration configuration weekly, so check back for the latest.